 About Jeannine Elisa Relly

-Dr. Jeannine Relly's research focuses on global influences on news media systems, government information policy, press-state relations, and democratic institutions, including freedom of expression and access to public information in countries that often are in conflict or in political or economic transition.
+Her research focuses on global influences on news media systems, government information policy, press-state relations, and democratic institutions, including freedom of expression and access to public information in countries that often are in conflict or in political or economic transition.
 Three of her most recent projects have focused on collective action and the influence of global networks or social movements on freedom of expression and access to public information.
-She also has a line of research focused on formal and informal institutions related to the policy issues of public corruption and disinformation.
+She also has a line of research focused on formal and informal institutions related to democratic governance, including issues related to public corruption, whistleblower protection and disinformation.

 Before joining the faculty, Dr. Relly worked for more than a dozen years as a journalist reporting in a number of states, the Caribbean and the Mexico-U.S. borderlands.
 She teaches courses focused on theory and practice; media and terrorism; reporting; data gathering, data analysis and research methods.

 - B.S.
 Virginia Tech;